MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 #### Breaking changes

-when converting from C/AL to AL, it is important that you do not introduce any breaking schema changes to the database.
+When converting from C/AL to AL, it's important that you don't introduce any breaking schema changes to the database.
 Otherwise, you won't be able to synchronize the new extension with the database.

 ## Task 1: Import the test library into your C/AL solution